gnickm/lmc-api-util/README.md

 - `options` (optional) - other options for paging:
    - `maxPageSize` - maximum requestable page size.
 Defaults to 200

-Return a single object with the following values:
+Return a single object with the following values (all as integers):

 - `page` - current page of data
 - `pageSize` - number of objects per page